How to File a Diminished Value Claim After an Accident

 - Repair-related diminished value: A repair-related diminished value claim comes into play if the repairer fails to completely repair your vehicle or does a poor job in restoring it to its pre-accident state.
 For example, if the auto body repair shop left air bubbles in the paint or replaced a fender with one that does not match your car’s color, you could file a repair-related diminished value claim to cover the loss in value.

-If your insurance company fails to completely cover the difference between your car’s pre-collision value and post-repair value, you can file a first party diminished value claim against the insurer.
+Suppose your insurance company fails to completely cover the difference between your car’s pre-collision and post-repair values.
+In that case, you can file a first-party diminished value claim against the insurer.
 However, in most cases, carriers don’t pay for diminished value on cars they insure.
 That’s why it’s important to read and understand the limit of liability condition of an insurance policy before you sign an agreement.

 To recoup losses caused by incomplete or shoddy repairs, you can file a third-party diminished value claim.
 Because many states use immediate diminished value as the primary measure for determining lost value, the burden of compensation usually falls on the insurance company responsible for the claim.